ALVIS CAR CLUB of

 Other notable events of 1964 were the Interstate Rally to Mt Gambier on June 13-5 attended by some 30 people and the tenth anniversary of the Victorian Club.
 Nine Alvises and five other makes competed at the Langwarrin Gymkhana accompanied by a number of spectators and the year finished with a rip-roaring barbeque at the Caldwell home in Vermont.

-In 1965 Alvis Club members were able to test their skills on one of Victoria's most famous hill climb tracks - "Rob Roy", situated on private property in the Christmas Hills north east of Melbourne, had for many years been the Mecca of hill climb buffs but at last the property was to be put on the market and its future was in grave doubt (at the moment the climb is still in use and leased by the MG Car Club , Vic.
-DP).
+In 1965 Alvis Club members were able to test their skills on one of Victoria's most famous hill climb tracks - "Rob Roy", situated on private property in the Christmas Hills north east of Melbourne, had for many years been the Mecca of hill climb buffs but at last the property was to be put on the market and its future was in grave doubt (Tthe climb is still in use and leased by the MG Car Club for the forseeable future, Vic.
+DP 2022).
 Fortunately the club was able to gain access before the surface started to disintegrate, and so on Sunday, July 18, members and families descended on masse for the great event.
 Eighteen cars, including eleven Alvises, ran in the event, each having four runs on the hill - excepting one Silver Eagle which had 3.5 runs.
 Halfway up "the wall", a section which appears to be almost vertical to the approaching driver, the unfortunate competitor had his car come to a halt, then slowly slip backwards in spite of the fact that everything under the bonnet was in a state of "go".
 Investigation soon located the problem - no clearance on the clutch throw-out fingers, causing total clutch slippage at the crucial moment.

 Winners of the day were Alister Cannon TA14 (40.5 sec) and non-Alvis, Laurie Rofe, Type 37A Bugatti (36.0).